Ballistic missile defence

 Third US Aegis destroyer stationed in Rota in April; fourth US Aegis destroyer stationed in Rota in September.

-Allies declare Initial Operational Capability of NATO BMD, which offers a stronger capability to defend Alliance populations, territory and forces across southern NATO Europe against a potential ballistic missile attack.
+At the Warsaw Summit, Allied Leaders declare Initial Operational Capability of NATO BMD, which offers a stronger capability to defend Alliance populations, territory and forces across southern NATO Europe against a potential ballistic missile attack.

 At the Brussels Summit, Allied leaders confirm that the next major milestone would be the completion of the core element of NATO BMD Command and Control, to further enhance planning and execution of BMD operations.
-They also acknowledge that further work would be required to reach the ultimate goal of Full Operational Capability
+They also acknowledge that further work would be required to reach the ultimate goal of Full Operational Capability.

 A study is launched under the NATO-Russia Council (NRC) to assess possible levels of interoperability among TBMD systems of NATO Allies and Russia.